gvwilson/thirdbit/_posts/2017/2017-11-05-for-everyone.md

 I don't have numbers for other countries, but I'd be amazed if the breakdown was significantly different.

-I have decided not to run for a seat on the [joint Carpentry board][board] this year, but I would like to ask those who do to make improving these figures a priority.
+I have decided not to run for a seat on the joint Carpentry board this year, but I would like to ask those who do to make improving these figures a priority.
 Software Carpentry was created to make research computing skills accessible to *everyone*;